 Last masterful abstract paintings

-Faced with the gigantic formats on display, the viewer is no longer a mere observer, but is «immersed» in the colour, the squeegee technique creating an archaeological depth of palimpsest where each layer of paint hides or reveals another.
+Faced with the gigantic formats on display, the viewer is no longer a mere observer, but is «immersed» in the colour, the squeegee technique creates an archaeological depth of palimpsest where each layer of paint hides or reveals another.
 In each room, there is an almost monastic, German-style discipline.
 No overflowing ego here, but constant technical research to achieve what he calls «a presence that is not ourselves».

 Louis Vuitton Foundation